navidre/new_grokking_to_leetcode/tutorial/README.md

 print(lowest_common_ancestor(root, node3, node5).val)  # Output should be 4
 ```

-This approach optimally uses the properties of the BST to determine the LCA, making the average time complexity \(O(\log n)\) for a balanced BST, as the height of the tree is \( \log n \) and we might traverse from root to a leaf in the worst case.
+This approach optimally uses the properties of the BST to determine the LCA, making the average time complexity $O(\log n)$ for a balanced BST, as the height of the tree is $ \log n $ and we might traverse from root to a leaf in the worst case.

 # Depth-First Search (DFS) in Graphs